-We all need a distraction this year and the BIG GAME is next week.
-It is considered the second most important “food holiday” after Thanksgiving.
+After Thanksgiving, big game day is considered the second most important "food holiday."
 Food is an essential part of any watch party, so it’s time to fire up with my annual watch party recipe roundup.

-Personally, I’m a reformed Lions fan, which means I don't watch regular-season games and they haven't been in the playoffs for a few years.
-So I don't watch pro football other than the big game.
-It is so nice not to waste that 3 hours every Sunday.
+Personally, I’m a reformed Lions fan, which means I don't watch regular-season games, and they haven't been in the playoffs for years.
+So, I don't watch pro football other than the big game.
+It is nice not to waste that 3 hours every Sunday.

-And is 7 hours of pregame programming really needed?
+But is 7 hours of pregame programming needed?
 We will be enjoying the puppy bowl part of that time.
 OK, I'm off task, back to the food.

 Let's divide the recommendations into four classes, finger foods, chili, main courses, and sweets.

 If you are hosting a party, finger foods are great for watching the game and munching.
 Here are some of my best.